cplant27/CMSI-3802-Compilers/README.md

 ### by: CJ Plantemoli, Sam Richard, Chris Jansky, Jayden Craig

 ## Description
-Introducing a revolutionary new coding language that is designed to make programming more accessible to everyone.
-This language is written like plain English, so it is easy to understand and use, even for those with no prior coding experience.
-With its simple syntax and intuitive structure, this language makes it easy for anyone to create powerful and complex programs with ease.
+Introducing the Totally Original and Applicable Language (T.O.A.L.), a revolutionary new coding language that is designed to make programming more accessible to everyone.
+T.O.A.L. is written like plain English, so it is easy to understand and use, even for those with no prior coding experience.
+The simple syntax and intuitive structure make it easy for anyone to create powerful and complex programs with ease.

 Whether you are a seasoned programmer or just starting out, this language is the perfect tool for creating efficient and effective code.
 So why wait?
 Start coding today with this new and user-friendly language!

 ## Features
-- reads closely to english
-- built-in data structures
-- loops
-- conditionals
-- functions
+ - Feel like a pro with our simple syntax and commands
+ - Contain all the data you need with our built in list structure
+ - Easily and elegantly repeat tasks or iterate over data with loops
+ - Make decisions with ease using conditional statements
+ - Automate your code and call it anytime you want with custom automations

 ## Types